josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 //&hellip;Omitting previous examples.
 The following applies to this section.

 Content projection: This is coming from content.
-Doesn't get to see puppy because the puppy is declared inside the view only.
+Does not get to see puppy because the puppy is declared inside the view only.

 Emoji from FlowerService: &#x1F33B;